mfedoten/dotfiles/README.md

 - Link dotfiles from this repository to dotfiles in my home folder.

 ## Start here
+Download this repo and follow the instruction below to start setting your environment.
+These instructions differ slightly for Linux and OSX, so choose the one below.

+### OSX
 First things first: install Xcode:
 ```
 sudo softwareupdate -i -a